OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 - Pasteboards
 - User interface

-In later sections, we will cover details related to input sources and potentially vulnerable APIs for each mobile OS in the OS-specific testing guides.
+We will cover details related to input sources and potentially vulnerable APIs for each mobile OS in the OS-specific testing guides.

 #### Remediation

-Untrusted inputs should always be type-checked and/or validated using a white-list of acceptable values.
 In most other cases, vulnerabilities can be prevented by following programming best practices, such as:

+- Always be type-check untrusted inputs and/or validate the inputs using a white-list of acceptable values.
 - Use prepared statements with variable binding (i.e. parameterized queries) when performing database queries.
 If prepared statements are defined, user-supplied data and SQL code are automatically separated.
-- Regarding XML parsing, ensure the parser application is configured to reject resolution of external entities in order to prevent XXE attacks, among other exploits.
+- When parsing XML data, ensure the parser application is configured to reject resolution of external entities in order to prevent XXE attack.

 #### References